-3) Share the moment.
+3. Share the moment.
 One thing that always gets my kids excited is calling up Grandma to share what new development is happening in their lives; FaceTime or sending her a picture is sure to get them on board too, so we made sure to call both Grandmas and let our daughter tell them all about her new “big girl bed.”
-Grandma even helped us out by bringing over a brand-new Disney princess comforter and sheet set for the occasion!
+Grandma even helped us out by bringing over brand-new bedding for the occasion!

 4. Make the switch before baby.
 To avoid any jealousy issues, we transitioned our daughter over into her toddler bed well before the new baby came.
 I hated to think that she would feel like the baby took something from her or that the crib was “hers.”
 And the strategy definitely paid off–she didn’t blink an eye when her sister did come along and into the crib.

 5. Consider a baby gate.
 For the longest time, we had a very difficult time with getting our two-year-old to stay in her toddler bed.
 We super-nannyed it night after night, returning her to her room and slowly trying to ease her to sleep by first sitting next to her, then across the room, until finally we would sit out in the hallway to say good night to her.
 But it was inevitable that she would wake up and pad across the hallway.
 When we woke up to heartbreaking cries from her wandering around in the dark downstairs one night, we knew it was time to take a little more action–and took to putting up the baby gate across the stairs at night, so she was confined to the upstairs only.
 It gave us all peace of mind, and strangely enough, that small boundary was all it took to get her to stay put.
 It was almost like she still needed the security of a crib’s confines to help her feel safe enough to sleep.